With the recent outbreak of COVID-19 (Coronavirus), we are providing information regarding the transmission, symptoms and the disease itself.

 - Avoid kissing/handshakes/hugs – greet with an elbow.

-- Social distancing – try to keep about 1-1.5 meters from others.
+- Social distancing – keep at least 1.5 meters from others.

 - Wash hands frequently preferably with soap and water for about the time it takes you to sing “Happy Birthday” twice.